formspark/formson/README.md

 It supports:

-- Dot notation
+- Dot notation to create nestable objects
-- Square bracket notation
+- Square bracket notation to create arrays
 - Mixed object/array structures

 Sponsored by <a href="https://formspark.io">Formspark</a>, the simple & powerful form solution for developers.